Behaviour management plans for children with attention deficit hyperactivity disorder (ADHD)

 Behaviour strategies to help children with ADHD

-Your child’s behaviour management plan will probably include strategies that help your child learn the skills she needs to increase cooperative behaviour and reduce challenging behaviour.
+Your child’s behaviour management plan will probably include strategies that help your child learn skills for behaving cooperatively more often and behaving in challenging ways less often.

 Some simple but effective behaviour strategies might include:

 - changes to the environment to make it easier for your child to behave well

 - clear verbal instructions to help your child understand what you want them to do